dende/scieboleak/README.md

 # scieboleak

 This tool traverses a list of Uni-IDs in the form of and tries to get the corresponding full name via sciebo.
-An example Uni-ID might be s2aabehr.
+An example Uni-ID might be `s2aabehr`.

 ## Preparation

-You need to supply a list of Uni-IDs in a text file named l.txt.
-For the University of Bonn these IDs have the form s{$facultyId}{$TwoDigitFirstname}{$FourDigitLastname}.
+You need to supply a list of Uni-IDs in a text file named `l.txt`.
+For the University of Bonn these IDs have the form `s{$facultyId}{$TwoDigitFirstname}{$FourDigitLastname}`.
-I provided a list of the 1000 most common first and last names in Germany, shortened and made duplicate free accordingly in the files v.txt and n.txt.
-The file f.txt contains the facultyIds of the facultys I expect the most students to be in (At least in Bonn).
+I provided a list of the 1000 most common first and last names in Germany, shortened and made duplicate free accordingly in the files `v.txt` and `n.txt`.
+The file `f.txt` contains the facultyIds of the facultys I expect the most students to be in (At least in Bonn).

-You can use the idgen.py to generate a list of the resulting Uni-IDs.
+You can use the `idgen.py` to generate a list of the resulting Uni-IDs.
 I also randomized this list and put it in l.txt.

 Install `curl` on your system.